New Photos Show Shooter In Brazen Targeted Killing Of UnitedHealthcare CEO In Manhattan

 "The motive for this murder currently is unknown, but based on the evidence we have so far, it does appear that the victim was specifically targeted, but at this point we do not know why," NYPD Chief of Detectives Joseph Kenny said at the news conference.
 "This does not appear to be a random act of violence."

-The suspect, a white man described as likely being in his 30s, fled the scene of the on foot, before pickup up an electric bike that had been kept in an alley, and riding north into Central Park at around 7 a.m., the NYPD added.
+The suspect, a white man believed to be in his 30s, fled the scene on foot before picking up an electric bike that had been stored in an alley.

+He then rode north into Central Park at around 7 a.m., according to the NYPD.

 Thompson, a lifelong Midwest resident, was the valedictorian at the University of Iowa.
 He is survived by his wife, Paulette, and two sons.